Blog · Windows

 • Argon gas fills: Slow conduction, adding 20–30% efficiency.

-• Multi-chamber frames: Prevent bridging, common in fiberglass or vinyl.
+• Multi-chamber frames: Prevent thermal bridging, common in fiberglass or vinyl.

 • Low-E coatings: Reflect heat inward, curbing leaks’ chill.

-Côte-Saint-Luc clients I’ve advised note quieter interiors too, as the design dampens wind noise.
+Clients in Côte-Saint-Luc who upgraded note quieter interiors too, as the design dampens wind noise significantly.

 Soundproof Windows in Montreal: Blocking Noise Along With Leaks